aryn-ai/quickstart/sycamore-local-development-example.md

 b.
 Next, we will include the creation of a metadata file that enables our demo UI to show and highlight the source documents when clicking on a search result.
 In this example, the demo UI will pull the document from a publicly accessible URL.
 However, you could choose to host the documents in Amazon S3 (common for enterprise data) or other locations accessible by the demo UI container.

-NOTE: You can make addditional cells with the rectangle over a + button on the right side of each cell.
+You can make addditional cells with the rectangle over a + button on the right side of each cell.

 ```python